vess-dev/Grimfall/README.md

 Twice per session choose one of the following:
   - Remain completely undetected for a scene within reason.
   - Steal something from someone without being noticed.
-  - Gain potency on any roll related to agility based actions.
+  - Gain potency on a single roll related to agility based actions.

 Growth - Every 2 levels, you can use Infiltrator one more time per session.